shantamcbain/comserv2/.zencoder/rules/zencoder-role-specification.md

 1. Acknowledge this specification takes precedence
 2. Acknowledge ask_questions() enforcement is mandatory
 3. Acknowledge /updateprompt is required at end of every prompt
+4. Acknowledge EditFile is required for all file operations
-4. Continue with next task in full compliance
+5. Continue with next task in full compliance

 ---